bdbch/vivalidator/README.md

 #### Manual Way

 Make sure to have all necessary files copied manually into your project.
-Require the `vivalidator.php` to load all other necessary libraries.
+Require the desired library from the `src` folder in your code to get access to a Vivalidator Class.

 ## Usage